chibenwa/cassandra-snapshot-tools/README.md

 #### swiftDataRestore

     Usage: ./swiftDataRestore.sh -h
-           ./swiftDataRestore.sh -k <keyspace name> [-k <keyspace name> ...] -b <bucket name>
+           ./swiftDataRestore.sh -b <bucket_name> [-k <keyspace_name> ...] [-t <keyspace_name.table_name> ...]
         -h,--help                                 Print usage and exit
-        -k,--keyspace <keyspace name>      REQUIRED: the keyspace where to restore the data (can restore multiple keyspaces) -b,--bucket <bucket name>          REQUIRED: The bucket name where the snapshot is stored on swift
+        -b,--bucket <bucket_name>                 REQUIRED: The bucket name where the snapshot is stored on swift -k,--keyspace <keyspace_name>             The keyspace where to restore the data (can restore multiple keyspaces) -t,--table <keyspace_name.table_name>     Single table to restore data (can restore multiple tables)

+        Note: You need at least to pass as a parameter a keyspace or a table to backup!

 ### Basic Examples